metatensor/metatrain/CONTRIBUTING.rst

 Running the tests
 -----------------
-The testsuite is implemented using Python's `unittest`_ framework and should be set-up and run in an isolated virtual environment with `tox`_.
+The testsuite is implemented using `pytest`_ framework and should be set-up and run in an isolated virtual environment with `tox`_.
 All tests can be run with

 .. code-block:: bash